furkanturkn/python-beautifulsoup-take-news-post-from-the-site/README.md

 #  take post from the site with python and beautifulsoup
 take post content ,pictures, description, keywords, tag from the site with python beautifulsoup.
 Webscarping.
-convert data to html format.
+Convert data to html format.